-Decarbonising heating and hot water in buildings is an existential challenge for our industry, but one solution that is set for a resurgence is district heating, or heat networks, thanks to the energy efficiencies that can be achieved and the scalability on offer.
-Charlie Mowbray, Commercial Product Manager, Groupe Atlantic UK, ROI & NA, explains more about the networks and the role they can play on the pathway to net zero.
+Decarbonising heating and hot water in buildings is an existential challenge for our industry, but one solution that is set for a resurgence is district heating, or heat networks.
+This isthanks to the energy efficiencies that can be achieved and the scalability on offer in current district heating system technology and design.
+Charlie Mowbray, Commercial Product Manager, Groupe Atlantic UK, ROI & NA, explains more about the heating network and the role it can play on the pathway to net zero.

 Around 500,000 UK properties are currently connected to district heating networks but the government’s Clean Growth Strategy predicts this could rise to more than five million by 2050.
-To help make this happen, £288 million has been committed to support the development of new heat networks through the Green Heat Network Fund (GHNF), which is open to the public, private and third sector and runs until 2025.
+To help make this happen, £288 million has been committed to support the development of new district heating networks.
+This support comes through the Green Heat Network Fund (GHNF), which is open to the public, private and third sector and runs until 2025.

 1. The energy centre sits at the heart of a heat network, heating the hot water that is distributed around the system.
 Although energy centres can use almost any heat source, to take advantage of the GHNF low carbon heat sources must be used.